History of Indianapolis in Timeline

 1949: Sid Grauman Receives Honorary Academy Award

-In 1949, Sid Grauman, a founder of the Academy of Motion Picture Arts and Sciences, received an Academy Honorary Award for raising the standard for film exhibition.
+In 1949, Sid Grauman, one of the founders of the Academy of Motion Picture Arts and Sciences, received an Academy Honorary Award, recognized for raising the standard for film exhibition.

 In 1950, the motion picture "To Please a Lady" was filmed at the Indianapolis Motor Speedway.